Deep Brain Stimulation (DBS)

 electrical stimulation to make sure the lead is in the right place.

-The lead will be attached after it is in the right place.
+The lead will be attached after it's in the right place.
 A wire to connect the lead

 to an extension to the neurostimulator will be placed under the scalp.